Two Species, One Family

 - Macrochelys temminckii of the genus Macrochelys

-While Chelydra serpentina is commonly known as the common snapping turtle, Macrochelys temminckii is popular as alligator snapping turtle.
-These two species are mainly found in North America, and it is believed that this turtle family had many other species that are extinct now.
-The name snapping turtle is derived from their aggressive and fierce nature.
+Chelydra serpentina is commonly known as the common snapping turtle, while Macrochelys temminckii is known as the alligator snapping turtle.
+Both species are mainly found in North America.
+Scientists believe this turtle family once had many other species that are now extinct.
+The name "snapping turtle" comes from their aggressive and fierce nature.

 Physical Features

-When compared to common snappers, alligator snapping turtles are larger and less aggressive.
-Both the species have some features in common, like the large head, long neck, and the spiky tail.
-However, the main distinguishing feature is the ridged and spiky carapace of alligator snappers.
+When compared to common snappers, alligator snapping turtles are larger but less aggressive.
+Both species share some features: a large head, long neck, and a spiky tail.
+The main distinguishing feature is the ridged and spiky carapace of alligator snappers.

 Carapace